top of page

 PhD Student

 Amina is a PhD candidate funded by a 3-year Dean’s PhD studentship.
 Her research will focus on developing non-mammalian models for thrombosis research and characterising the effects of anti-inflammatory drugs within these models.
-Before joining the Gavins lab, at Brunel University London, Amina graduated in Biomedical Sciences from the University of Reading.
+Before joining the Gavins lab, at Brunel University of London, Amina graduated in Biomedical Sciences from the University of Reading.

 236-2366782_registration-for-under-graduate-graduates-icon-png-transparent.png